Wild weather with 70 mph winds whips Seattle and Western Washington, with road closures and power outages

 More than a half-million residents were without power in Western Washington Wednesday morning after winds of nearly 70 miles per hour whipped through the area, ripping power lines and trees from the water-soaked earth, according to the National Weather Service in Seattle.

-Roads are closed throughout the region, including Deception Pass Bridge, where the wind blew a truck onto the bridge’s railing.
-The truck can’t be cleared until daylight Wednesday, and the bridge is closed until at least midmorning, according to the Washington State Department of Transportation.
+Roads are closed throughout the region, though Deception Pass Bridge, where the wind blew a truck onto the bridge’s railing before 4 a.m., has reopened after the truck was cleared.

 Numerous roads in Snohomish County are blocked, including Bollenbaugh Hill Road in Monroe, Norman Road in Stanwood and 236th Street Northeast in Arlington, according to the Sheriff’s Office.

 Power outages and downed trees were also reported in West Seattle, Tacoma and throughout Puget Sound.
 As of 7:05 a.m., Seattle City Light reported 57,750 customers without power, down from a peak of 72,000.
-You can see City Light’s outage map here.
+You can see City Light’s outage map here, and Puget Sound Energy’s outage map here.

 On East Marginal Way in Seattle, the road is closed near South Myrtle Street after multiple poles were knocked down during the overnight windstorm that weather-service meteorologist Mary Butwin said peaked between midnight and about 3 a.m.
 Wednesday.